seldonian-toolkit/Engine/docs/source/overview.rst

 	0,1,756.91,679.62,531.28,583.63,534.42,521.4,592.41,783.76,588.26,2.53333
 	...

-where each row represents a different data point and each column is a feature or a label.
+where each row represents a different data point and each column is a feature or a label. **All sensitive attributes must be one-hot encoded.**

 For reinforcement learning, one can create a :py:class:`.RLDataSet` object from a data file and (optionally) a metadata file.
 There are two supported methods, depending on the format of the data file.
 For example: